WebAssembly/spec/md-proto/WebAssembly.md

 ### Function Execution

-Function execution can be prompted by a [call-family instruction][L], by [module execution](#module-execution), or by the embedding environment.
+Function execution can be prompted by a [call-family instruction][L], by [instance execution](#instance-execution), or by the embedding environment.

 The input to execution of a function consists of:
  - The function to be executed.
- - The incoming argument values, one for each argument [type] of the function.
+ - The incoming argument values, one for each parameter [type] of the function.
  - A *recursion depth* value.

 For the duration of the execution of a function body, several data structures